 Whether you call it hay fever, seasonal allergies, or allergic rhinitis, here are 2 things I’ve learned about treating seasonal allergies: (1) An allergy remedy that works great for Person A doesn’t necessarily work for Person B and (2) Something that works well for you now may become less effective over time.
 Here are the OTC meds that I’ve found work best for seasonal allergies.

 Topical pain relief creams and gels CAN alleviate some of your pain when applied directly to the skin right over the pulled muscle or sore joint.
 Here’s what you need to know about the 3 types of topical pain relief products: analgesics or aspirin-like rubs, counter-irritants, and creams made from chili pepper seeds.

 To avoid accidental overdose or taking the wrong pills, you’ll need a pill organizer.
 It’s the best way to keep track of pills, doses, and schedules, and now they even come with hi-tech reminder systems!
 Using a pill box organizer is helpful for elderly caretakers and anyone who needs to regularly take doses of medication.
 Check out my favorite picks and see which ones might be right for you.

-Some people swear by Airborne cold medicine to help fight colds, but does it work?… Is it safe?
+Some people swear by Airborne cold remedy to help fight colds, but does it work?… Is it safe?
 Because of my own experiences with some of the ingredients found in Airborne cold medicine, I’m confident that it probably does, at the very least, reduce the duration of a cold.
-However, because of the possibility of overdosing on certain ingredients — such as Vitamin A, which can be fatal if too much is taken — I think it’s important to be smart about using Airborne.
+Not too fast though… because of the possibility of overdosing on certain ingredients — such as Vitamin A, which can be fatal if too much is taken — I think it’s important to be smart about using the airborne supplement.

 Do natural weight loss herbs like cayenne, ephedra, green tea, and hoodia actually work at helping you lose weight?
 Are they safe?
 Here’s how they work, plus 2 that are safe, and 2 that are not.